hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

    ![](/img/patch-error-ingress.jpg)

- **3.1**  For patching, the first step is to get and apply one of spire controller manager’s CRD ClusterSPIFFEID.
+ **3.1**  For patching, the first step is to get and apply one of SPIRE controller manager’s CRD ClusterSPIFFEID.
 It is a cluster-wide resource used to register workloads with SPIRE.
 The ClusterSPIFFEID can target all workloads in the cluster or can be optionally scoped to specific pods or namespaces via label selectors.

-Create a ClusterSPIFFEID crd to generate registration entries in spire server for all workloads with the label **`spiffe.io/spire-managed-identity: true`**.
+Create a ClusterSPIFFEID crd to generate registration entries in SPIRE server for all workloads with the label **`spiffe.io/spire-managed-identity: true`**.

 \
 Get the ClusterSPIFFEID used by us for this demo using **[this link](https://raw.githubusercontent.com/cxteamtrials/caas-trials-content/main/services/spire/clusterspiffeid-example.yaml)**, copy that into your cluster, and apply it.